coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 with no components.

 A winged creature flying in the air at the time that it becomes paralyzed cannot flap its wings and falls.
-A swimmer can't swim and may drown.
+A swimmer can’t swim and may drown.

 ### Poison